-The Maya, 3ds Max and Softimage plugins, as well as the Houdini alpha plugin (and any future plugins) are included free with all Redshift licenses, so you can use either or both at no extra charge.
+The Maya, 3ds Max, Softimage, C4D, Houdini and Katana plugins (and any future plugins) are included free with all Redshift licenses, so you can use either or both at no extra charge.

 Permanent licenses are available as rehostable node-locked or floating licenses.
 More information on these license types is available below.

 *Each instance of Redshift can currently use up to 8 GPUs concurrently.
 To take advantage of more than 8 GPUs on a single machine, you can launch multiple instances of Redshift each rendering a different job on a different subset of available GPUs.

 A permanent Redshift license never expires.
 It allows you to run any version of Redshift released before the end of your active maintenance period (explained below under 'What is maintenance').

 Node-locked licenses are tied to a specific machine but are rehostable, that is they can be transferred from 1 machine to another using the Redshift licensing tool.
 Transferring a license requires a working internet connection on both the source and target of the transfer at the time of the license transfer.
 Node-locked licenses may be purchased directly from the Redshift website for immediate use.
 We accept most major credit cards.

 Floating licenses are dynamically allocated on demand from a pool of licenses managed by a license server running on your network to individual machines running Redshift.
 The number of floating licenses you have defines the number machines that can use Redshift concurrently.
 Floating licenses are available by contacting sales.
 There is a 5 license minimum for floating licenses.
 Customers with existing Redshift floating licenses can add additional floating licenses with no minimum purchase.

 How do I get hold of an education license?